behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/README.md

 > In this repo, the fluidsynth package is used to generate audio from a number of different symbolic
 > representations such as `MIDI`, `Note_Sequence`, and `HVO_Sequence`.

-> **Warning:** If you decide to install fluidsynth using the conda-forge channel, we recommend that you
+> **Warning** If you decide to install fluidsynth using the conda-forge channel, we recommend that you
 > prepare your conda environment first using the guides in section [2.2](#2.2) or [3.1](#2.3)

 ### 2. CPU Installation  <a name="2"></a>